 Clink78 Hostel — When it comes to cool hostel locations, Clink78 is definitely a winner.
 It is situated within a former courthouse where punk rock band The Clash once stood trial.
 In keeping with the building’s notorious history, guests can choose to stay in a heritage-listed custody cell with quirky artwork and contemporary design features.
 There are also a number of private rooms and dorms with shared bathroom facilities.
 Clink78 Hostel is a vibrant place to stay with regular DJ nights, live music, and laid-back communal areas.
 If you’ve just arrived in the city, make the most of the hostel’s free guided walking tour departing at 10:10 AM every morning.

-St Christopher’s Inn Village — As the first capsule hostel in the UK, St Christopher’s Inn Village ticks all the boxes when it comes to style, comfort, and affordability.
-It is located in the thriving London Bridge area with Borough Market and London’s Southbank just a short stroll away.
+St Christopher’s Inns — St Christopher’s Inns, located throughout the city, tick all the boxes when it comes to style, comfort, and affordability.
 Inspired by Japanese capsule accommodation, each pod is equipped with a bed, USB ports, mood lighting, and privacy curtains.
 If sleeping in a small pod is not your thing, there are also a number of private rooms offering city views.
 Whether you’re going on a pub crawl, enjoying resident DJs at the onsite nightclub, or making the most of the 25 percent discount in the downstairs bar, this hostel is all about the social life.
 Fill up each morning with a complimentary continental breakfast.